ABSP-methylation-tool/ABSP/README.md

 * Open the "**ABSP Rproject.Rproject**" file with Rstudio
 * Open the "**app.R**" file with Rstudio
 * Click on the "**Run App**" button at the top right corner (you can select "Run external" to open it in web browser)
+* If a pop-up window appears about the shiny package, click on "**Yes**" to accept the shiny package installation
 <img src="./documents/Screenshots/RStudio.png" width="1000"/>

 ### Analysis with ABSP